Willie McGinest

-William Lee McGinest Jr. (born December 11, 1971) is an American former professional football player who was a linebacker in the National Football League (NFL) for 15 seasons, primarily with the New England Patriots.
-He played college football at USC and was selected fourth overall by the Patriots in the 1994 NFL Draft.
+William Lee McGinest Jr. (born December 11, 1971) is an American former professional football linebacker who played in the National Football League (NFL) for 15 seasons, primarily with the New England Patriots.
+He played college football for the USC Trojans, twice receiving first-team All-Pac-10 honors, and was selected fourth overall by the Patriots in the 1994 NFL draft.
 During his 12 seasons with the team, he was named to two Pro Bowls and won three Super Bowl titles.
-McGinest also holds the record for postseason sacks.
+McGinest also holds the postseason record for sacks.
 For his accomplishments in New England, he was inducted to the Patriots Hall of Fame in 2015.

-Early life and career
+Early life

 The second of four children, McGinest attended Long Beach Polytechnic High School, where he garnered all-state honors in football and basketball.
 In football, he earned All-American recognition from Super Prep, Blue Chip, and Tom Lemming magazines and was selected to several all-star teams, earning all-city, all-state, and all-region honors as a linebacker in 1989.
 He totaled 107 tackles, including 18 sacks, two fumble recoveries, four passes defended, including an interception, and blocked four kicks as a senior.
 In 2009, McGinest was elected to Poly's Football Hall of Fame.
-On the court, he earned Long Beach Press-Telegram "Best in the West," All-CIF Southern Section and all-league honors while averaging 14 points per game during the 1989-90 season.
+On the court, he earned Long Beach Press-Telegram "Best in the West," All-CIF Southern Section and all-league honors while averaging 14 points per game during the 1989–90 season.